 mail us | mail this page

-Out first attempts with BGAs in a layout were a disaster.
+Our first attempts with BGAs (Ball Grid Arrays) in a layout were a disaster.
 We always use an auto-router (ORCAD in our case).
-Yeah the first one takes 3 - 4 days to set the board up but then about 2 hours even for pretty complex boards.
+Yeah the first one takes 3 - 4 days to set the board up but then about 2 hours even for pretty complex boards on very slow PCs (this was 2002 remember).

-Most auto-routers we've seen hate BGAs (they are cute because they leave maybe 3 routes undone but that's 'cos they are impossible).
-The trick is to do a semi-manual (or even a semi-automatic) fanout first and lock all your vias.
+Most auto-routers we've seen hate BGAs.
+But they try hard and then leave maybe 3 routes undone but that's 'cos they were impossible - and for the human being even more impossible.
+The trick is to do a semi-manual (or even a semi-automatic) fanout first and lock all your vias (essentialy you let the BGAs breathe).
 But we are getting ahead of ourselves.

 Health Warning